 Just because you dream of performing on the West End doesn’t mean you need to head all the way down to London’s crowded college scene.
-This BA (Hons) degree at The Manchester College will give you all the exceptional skills you need to fulfill your potential in the world of musical theatre.
+This BA (Hons) degree at UCEN Manchester will give you all the exceptional skills you need to fulfill your potential in the world of musical theatre.

 Based at our outstanding Arden School of Theatre, you’ll learn a wide range of vital techniques across your three years here, focusing on the triple threat of singing, acting and dancing.
 You’ll explore acting methodologies, develop new performance skills and devise your own choreography and ensemble pieces.